atena-solutions/react-native-tech-challenge-002/README.md

 ## ✅ Bonus Points

 - Unit and/or integration tests using Jest and React Native Testing Library
-- Offline support or local caching using AsyncStorage or MMKV
+- Offline support or local caching using AsyncStorage or SQLite
 - TypeScript support
 - Responsive layout and polished UI/UX
 - E2E testing with Detox (optional)